apache/cordova-coho/docs/plugins-release-process.md

 * Increment version on master with `-dev`
 * Create svn dist archives for you to share with the cordova list for voting purposes.

+(Caution: This interactive process still has some kinks)

 ## Manual